Javacord/Website/docs/wiki/advanced-topics/performance-tweaks.md

 ## :gear: Fine Tuning the Message Cache

 In order to reduce memory usage, you can completely disable the message cache or reduce the number of cached messages.
-By default, Javacord caches up to 50 messages per channel and removes messages from cache which are older than 12 hours.
-You can lower this limit by using `DiscordApi#setMessageCacheSize(Capacity, StorageTimeInSeconds)`
+By default, Javacord caches up to 50 messages per channel and removes messages from the cache which are older than 12 hours.
+You can lower this limit by using `DiscordApi#setMessageCacheSize(Capacity, StorageTimeInSeconds)`.
 ```java
 // Cache a maximum of 10 messages per channel for and remove messages older than 1 hour
 api.setMessageCacheSize(10, 60*60);